 Cacti, members of the Cactaceae family, have a wide range of growth patterns, from slow to fast.
 To make a cactus grow faster, you must provide an ideal growth environment with the optimal soil, light, temperature, water and fertilizer.
 When growth slows, consider repotting the cactus into a larger container.
-With more than 1,750 species that thrive in U.S. Department of Agriculture plant hardiness zones 3 through 12 depending on the species, you can find a cactus for any home or garden whether you live in the desert or tropics.
+With more than 1,750 species that thrive in U.S. Department of Agriculture plant hardiness zones 3 through 12 depending on species and cultivars, you can find a cactus for any home or garden whether you live in the desert or tropics.

-Plant in Well-Drained Soil
+Plant on Well-Draining Soil

 If you prefer to mix your own potting soil, combine one part perlite or pumice with two parts coarse sand and three parts all-purpose potting soil or compost to make a loose, quick-draining mix for desert cacti and other succulents.
-Tropical cacti, such as the holiday cactus (Schlumbergera spp.) and mistletoe cactus (Rhipsalis baccifera), hardy in USDA zones 10 through 12, prefer more organic matter around their roots, such as equal parts peat moss or coconut coir, compost and coarse sand or perlite.
+Tropical cacti, such as the holiday cactus (Schlumbergera spp.) and mistletoe cactus (Rhipsalis baccifera), hardy in USDA zones 9 or 10 through 12, prefer more organic matter around their roots, such as equal parts peat moss or coconut coir, compost and coarse sand or perlite.

 Keep It Warm and Bright